Our Mission, Vision, and Guiding Principles

 - Equity With Excellence: The Community College Consortium for Immigrant Education was founded on the belief that community colleges working together could do more to promote and advance immigrant education on a national scale than any one college could achieve on its own.
 As a network of leading colleges working to accelerate immigrant and refugee student success, CCCIE is committed to the open exchange of information and promising practices and to continuously learn how to best serve our immigrant communities.
 By pooling our resources and expertise, CCCIE works to achieve equal opportunity for New Americans to acquire the skills they need to thrive in a knowledge economy.

-- Recognition of Immigrants as Assets: Immigrant students enhance the diversity of our campuses and contribute to our local and national economies.
+- Recognition of Immigrants and Refugees as Assets: Immigrant and refugee students enhance the diversity of our campuses and contribute to our local and national economies.
 Given the opportunities and resources, they develop leadership and advocacy skills and often share their expertise to help one another in the classroom as peer mentors and as role models in the community.
 Providing access to higher education for immigrants is crucial not only for their personal success, but for the economic and cultural vibrancy of local communities and our country as well.

 - Commitment to Partnership: The members of CCCIE believe that the effective education and training of immigrants is a key component—indeed, a necessity—for successful immigrant integration.
 We also recognize that community colleges cannot advance the agenda for immigrant integration in their communities by working alone.
 As such, colleges thrive best when they operate as part of a broader ecosystem committed to building meaningful, multi-sector partnerships that encourage each collaborator to leverage its resources in their respective areas of expertise.
 Openness in strategic conversations with all stakeholders is a critical building block for strong partnerships.